PhysMem: Scaling Test-Time Memory for Embodied Physical Reasoning: Conclusion

 \section{Conclusion}

-We presented \method, a test-time memory framework that enables VLM robot planners to learn physical principles through interaction.
-Our scientific loop of hypothesis generation, verification, and promotion produces knowledge that is both effective and interpretable.
-Experiments across three real-world tasks and simulation benchmarks validate that principled abstraction outperforms raw retrieval, and that the ability to update beliefs is essential for robust adaptation.
-We hope this work inspires further research on robots that grow wiser through experience.
+We presented \method, a test-time memory framework that lets a VLM robot planner learn physical principles through interaction.
+The scientific loop of hypothesis generation, verification, and promotion produces knowledge that is both effective and interpretable.
+Across three real-world tasks and simulation benchmarks, principled abstraction outperforms raw retrieval, and the ability to revise beliefs is what makes the system robust under shifting physical conditions.
+A natural next step is to let the same verification step run against world-model rollouts, so that text principles and learned dynamics can share one loop.

 \appendices